ManApart/quest-command/readme.md

 They can take objects from any container that has the `Container` and `Open` keywords.

 They can place items in a container if it has the `Container` and `Open` tags and if the container has remaining capacity.
 Remaining capacity is determined by a creature's current strength level, or the container's `Capacity` value.

-Containers may have a CanHold value: `"CanHold": "Dagger,Bow"`.
-If a container does not have a CanHold property than any type of item can be placed in it.
-If it does have the property, than only items that have at least one matching tag can be placed in the container.
+Containers may have a `CanHold` value: `"CanHold": "Dagger,Bow"`.
+If a container does not have a `CanHold` property then any type of item can be placed in it.
+If it does have the property, then only items that have at least one matching tag can be placed in the container.
+For example, pouches and sacks can hold any type of item, while holsters may only hold swords or maces.

 ### Triggered Events